She pares the apples for her homemade apple pie recipe.

 - to cut or trim away (the rind, skin, covering, rough surface, etc.) of (anything); peel

 - to reduce or diminish (costs, etc.) gradually: often with down

 Origin of pareMiddle English paren from Middle French parer, to prepare, trim, pare from Classical Latin parare, to prepare

 - To remove the outer covering or skin of with a knife or similar instrument: pare apples.

-Origin of pareMiddle English paren from Old French parer, to prepare, trim, from Latin parāre, to prepare ; see perə-1 in Indo-European roots.
+Origin of pareMiddle English paren from Old French parer to prepare, trim from Latin parāre to prepare ; see perə-1 in Indo-European roots.